mongodb-js/mongodb-client-encryption/README.md

                         You may use "latest" to get current libmongocrypt `HEAD`.
 --clean                 Combined with --build, the script will not skip cloning and rebuilding libmongocrypt.
 --build                 Instead of downloading, clone and build libmongocrypt along with the bindings.
+--no-macos-universal    Disable creating a universal binary for MacOS builds.

 Only suitable for local development: